 - You will not need to purchase a textbook for this class.
 Required readings are drawn from a variety of electronic sources and are listed in the syllabus (under Course Schedule: Weekly Topics & Readings).
 Convenient links to readings are available in Weekly Modules on Canvas and students are urged to use this means to access readings because links can more easily be kept up-to-date.
 (Although the syllabus provides the complete citations for readings, each module in Canvas contains links to the readings or sometimes PDF versions of documents when original URLs are no longer active.)
-Please report any broken links on Canvas to the TA and instructor so they can be corrected on Canvas. - In general (but not always), an instructor presentation will be given each Tuesday, an online quiz on Canvas is due by Wednesday, and group activities pertaining to the week's topics take place during Thursday's class. - Quizzes provide a means to gauge your understanding of course content so far.
+Please report any broken links on Canvas to the TA and instructor so they can be corrected on Canvas. - In general but not always: an instructor presentation will be given each Tuesday, an online quiz on Canvas is due by Wednesday, and group activities pertaining to the week's topics take place during Thursday's class. - Quizzes provide a means to gauge your understanding of course content so far.
 Quiz content is derived from required readings and instructor presentations (which may include information from optional readings and other sources).
 Unless otherwise indicated, required readings should be completed by Tuesday of each week.
-All students are expected to read and have a basic understanding of the assigned readings. - Instructor presentations will generally not cover all of the contents of the required readings and are likely to provide real-world examples and introduce additional or alternative ideas that may require knowledge of the required readings to understand and fully appreciate. - Drafts of weekly instructor PowerPoint presentations will typically be posted as PDF files in the respective weekly module on Canvas by the day before class each week.
-They often contain and cite a variety of references of models, theories, and other information that may or may not be listed in the syllabus.

-• Using classroom HyFlex technology, as available, an attempt will be made to simultaneously present class sessions "live" (synchronously) via Zoom so they can be recorded for future viewing.
+All students are expected to read and have a basic understanding of the assigned readings.
+Weekly reviews of the quiz answers are intended to prompt Q&A/discussion about, and provide real-life examples of, the concepts covered by the quizzes; not merely provide "answers." - Instructor presentations will generally not cover all of the contents of the required readings and are likely to provide real-world examples and introduce additional or alternative ideas that may require knowledge of the required readings to understand and fully appreciate. - Drafts of weekly instructor PowerPoint presentations will typically be posted as PDF files in the respective weekly module on Canvas by the day before class each week.
+They often contain and cite a variety of references of models, theories, and other information that may or may not be listed in the syllabus. - Using classroom HyFlex technology, as available, an attempt will be made to simultaneously present class sessions "live" (synchronously) via Zoom so they can be recorded for future viewing.
 Links to Zoom meetings, if successfully recorded, will be found in the Zoom Conferences tab in Canvas some time after each class concludes.
-This is intended as a supplement and reference, not as a replacement for in-persona class participation.
+This is intended as a supplement and reference, not as a replacement for in-person class participation.

-Optional Readings & Resources
+optional Readings & Resources